 The unique application of moving cryogenic fluids such as LNG effectively removes the “normal” concern of heat generation in the motor itself during normal operation.
 Due to this effect, traditional standards which apply to temperature rise and other related temperature influenced concerns are not relevant.
 Historical testing has shown that the stator coils of a submerged cryogenic machine typically experience an 8°C – 12°C temperature rise depending on the fluid temperature and motor/generator size during full load operation.
 For example, an induction motor/generator operating in LNG (fluid temperature typically at -161°C) will result in a coils temperature of approximately -151°C during full load continuous duty operation.
 Since these temperatures do not approach typical air motor coil temperatures and the standards that govern them, typical motor winding temperature testing is neither relevant nor performed.

-Manufacturing of motors/generators for EIC pumps/expanders employs proprietary insulation systems, best in class assembly techniques, and the highest quality materials to insure that each unit lives up to the standards of which EIC is known for.
+Manufacturing of motors/generators for cryogenic pumps/expanders employs proprietary insulation systems, best-in-class assembly techniques, and the highest quality materials to ensure that each unit lives up to the standards for which Cryodynamics is known.
 From our certified welders, experienced winders, double VPI process, to our automated electrical test equipment, each and every motor/generator provides the highest levels of performance and reliability required for the application.
-EIC motors/generators are tested to applicable NEMA MG-1 test standards including DC High Potential Testing, Insulation Resistance Testing (Megger), Surge Testing, as well as P.I.
-(Polarization Index).
+Cryodynamics motors/generators are tested to applicable NEMA MG-1 test standards including DC High Potential Testing, Insulation Resistance Testing (Megger), Surge Testing, as well as Polarization Index (PI).
 These tests provide a proven method of testing the turn to turn insulation, phase to phase insulation, ground wall insulation, as well as the proper connection of the coils.
 Each step in the manufacturing process is tracked for quality assurance and retained for future reference.

 One of the additional benefits apart from lack of heat generation (and therefore the need to remove the heat) is that due to the cold operating temperatures, the continuous load rating (for motors and generators) is significantly higher than an equivalent sized air motor.
 This allows the motor package to be much more compact than equivalent sized air motors or generators.